linzhangcs/testimonials-slider/README.md

 ## Lin's goal for doing this challenge

 - Practice mobile first development
-- Attention to design detail - develop the final slider as close to the design image as possible
+- Pay Attention to design detail - develop the final slider as close to the design image as possible
 - Practice using CSS Flexbox
 - **Have fun building!** 🚀